gprMax/gprMax/docs/source/analytical_comparisons.rst

     :language: none
     :linenos:

-The function ``hertzian_dipole_fs`` in the ``analytical solutions`` module in the ``tests`` sub-package was written to compute the analytical solution.
+The function ``hertzian_dipole_fs``, which can be found in the ``analytical solutions`` module in the ``tests`` sub-package, computes the analytical solution.

-.. autofunction:: tests.analytical_solutions.hertzian_dipole_fs

 Results
 -------

 :numref:`hertzian_dipole_fs_results` shows the time history of the electric and magnetic field components of the modelled and analytical solutions.
-The responses overlap one another due to their similarity.
-Therefore, :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences between the solutions.
+The responses completely overlap one another due to their similarity.
+Therefore, :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences between the modelled and analytical solutions.

 .. _hertzian_dipole_fs_results: